weinoose/WEINOOSE/README.md

 - 🌱 I’m currently learning **Frameworks, courses etc.**

-- 👨‍💻 All of my projects are available at [linktr.ee/weinoose](linktr.ee/weinoose)

 - 💬 Ask me about **Python**

 - 📫 How to reach me **weinoose@gmail.com**